California Solar 2026 — NEM 3.0 Explained

 What did NEM 3.0 change for California solar homeowners?

-NEM 3.0 cut what PG&E, SCE, and SDG&E pay you for exported solar from roughly $0.30 per kilowatt-hour down to about $0.05 to $0.08.
-That is a 75 to 80 percent reduction that took effect for new solar systems after April 14, 2023.
-Self-consumption — not exporting — is now the only strategy that works.
+NEM 3.0 cut what PG&E, SCE, and SDG&E pay for exported solar from roughly $0.30 per kilowatt-hour down to about $0.05 to $0.08.
+That is a 75 to 80% reduction that took effect for new solar systems after April 14, 2023.
+Self-consumption — not exporting — is now the strategy that works.

 Can I add a battery and keep my NEM 2.0 status in California?

 Yes.
 If your solar was interconnected before April 14, 2023, you are on NEM 2.0 for 20 years.
-You can add a Tesla Powerwall battery — or expand production with a non-export system — without losing your grandfathered NEM 2.0 rate.
-Both options protect your existing agreement.
+You can add a Tesla Powerwall without losing your grandfathered NEM 2.0 rate.
+You can also expand production with a non-export system — both options protect your existing agreement completely.

 Plain English